Why is Flex menstrual Disc leaking when you use the bathroom

 Does that mean it’s in wrong?
 Did I push it back far enough?
 It hasn’t leaked at all until now… what’s going on?!

 First off, don’t stress.
 Seeing a little blood in the toilet or on your TP when wearing a menstrual disc is a-okay.
 What’s happening is that your disc is sliding down a little bit in your vaginal canal when you bear down to pee or poop.
-Your disc’s front edge may have made its way just beyond your pubic bone—and this lets a little fluid out.
+The disc’s front edge may have made its way just beyond your pubic bone—and this lets a little fluid out.

 Sooo, why exactly does this happen?
 We gotchu.
 Let’s first revisit that set of muscles known as your pelvic floor.
 As explained in another recent Fornix blog post, “you can thank your pelvic floor for everything from bathroom breaks to sexual pleasure, childbirth, and your ability to stay upright when walking around.”

 The pelvic floor sits at the base of your pelvis—a literal floor—and is generally bowl-shaped, supporting your bladder, bowel, and uterus.
 These muscles play a key role in continence, a.k.a. your ability to “hold it” (and thank goodness for that).
-They also have a certain amount of influence over the vagina, especially in terms of its length and tightness: One 2008 study found that the voluntary pelvic floor muscles “impose significant closure forces” along the vaginal canal.
-1
+They also have a certain amount of influence over the vagina, especially in terms of its length and tightness: One 2008 study found that the voluntary pelvic floor muscles “impose significant closure forces” along the vaginal canal.1

-And with the right circumstances at play—i.e. how heavy your flow is that day, how long you’ve been wearing your disc, the height of your cervix, and how hard you were bearing down—your Flex Disc might just shift a little past your pubic bone (which typically holds it up and securely in place) and let out a little blood.
+And with the right circumstances at play—i.e. how heavy your flow is that day, how long you’ve been wearing your disc, the height of your cervix, and how hard you were bearing down—your Flex Disc might just shift a little past your pubic bone (which typically holds it up and securely in place) and let out a little menstrual blood.

 How to hack your heavy flow days with Flex Disc: Mid-wear emptying